Opisek/hackatum-2022-sixt_together/README.md

 | WEB_PORT | The web port that the API server binds to | e.g. 8080 |
 | ORS_KEY | Authentication token for using Openrouteservice (the functionality using this service should technically be migrated into the backend or realized using a local database) | Obtainable at [Openrouteservice](https://openrouteservice.org/) |
 | SERVER | The address of the backend server | e.g. https://localhost |

+# Rider Frontend
+A cross-plattform application for riders to request transport.
+This part of the project can be found in [this repository](https://github.com/KevinGruber2001/st-rider).